OnuGame/eventnetworking/README.md

 ## Usage

-> **Note:** The following examples are also included in the [eventnetworking-example](./example) repository and can be used as a starting point for your own project.

 ### Shared Events

 The shared events are the most important part of EventNetworking.
 They define your event structure and ensure type safety between clients and servers.

+> **Note:** You should define them in a separate package, which can be used by both the client and the server.

 Here is an example of a custom event: